 2. Michael Corleone (The Godfather)

-Reluctantly taking his seat at the head of the Corleone family—after the stepping-down and death of his father—Michael Corleone's journey from decorated soldier to ruthless mafia don depicts the pressures of toxic masculine expectations on somebody who doesn't want it.
+Reluctantly heading the Corleone family—after the stepping-down and death of his father—Michael Corleone's journey from decorated soldier to ruthless mafia don depicts the pressures of toxic masculine expectations on somebody who doesn't want it.

 Through the three Godfather films, Michael's descent into ruthless evil is balanced by a sense of power that he must exude at all times as head of his crime family.